Ground Loop Noise

 In electrical and electronic systems, the word “ground” has two meanings depending on the context.

-In power electricity, ground is a physical connection to the earth.
-It is commonly called earth ground.
+- In power electricity, ground is a physical connection to the earth (“earth ground”)

-In electronics, ground is not a connection to the physical earth but a reference point to 0 volts.
+- In electronics, ground is not a connection to the physical earth but a reference point to 0 volts (0V)

-Electrical grounds are used for human safety, to protect electrical circuitry from damage, and to provide a baseline for voltage measurements.
+Electrical grounds keep humans safe, protect electrical circuitry from damage, and provide a baseline for voltage measurements.

-In power electricity, the earth ground is a third wire: it minimizes the chance of electrocution by shorting any potentially hazardous electricity—such as a high voltage surge—to the physical ground.
+In power electricity, the earth ground is a third wire.
+It minimizes the possibility of electrocution by shorting any potentially hazardous electricity—such as a high voltage surge—to the physical ground.

-In electronics, ground is used throughout the circuitry and is critical to proper function.
+In electronics, grounding is applied throughout the circuitry and is critical to the device’s proper function.

 Grounding and Ground Loops